Evergreen, Conecuh County, Alabama: History

 Early settlers to the area came from Georgia and South Carolina beginning in 1818.
 Evergreen was founded officially in 1819 when Revolutionary War veteran James Cosey and several other men settled within the present limits of the city.
 The Reverend Alexander Travis first called the town by its present name of Evergreen for the abundance of surrounding green foliage, plants, and ferns.

 The former county seat of Sparta was burned in a federal raid during the Civil War.
 In 1866, the county seat was moved to Evergreen as it was more centrally located in the county.
 Evergreen was incorporated as a city on March 28, 1873.

 In 1882, a tornado hit the city, destroying every building except for the Episcopal church.
 On November 7, 1895, fire destroyed every business and house located on the east side of the railroad.
 Five days later, fire destroyed every business and house on the west side.
 The Conecuh County Courthouse burned in 1868, 1875, 1885, and 1895.

 The first female pilot in the U. S. Navy, Barbara Allen Rainey, crashed and died in 1982 near Evergreen.

 Geography

-Evergreen is located near the center of Conecuh County at (31.435025, -86.954905).
+Evergreen is located near the center of Conecuh County.
 Interstate 65 passes through the northwest side of the town, leading northeast 75 mi to Montgomery and southwest 90 mi to Mobile.

 According to the U.S. Census Bureau, the city has a total area of 40.9 sqkm, of which 40.4 sqkm is land and 0.5 sqkm, or 1.12%, is water.